GiG/recruitment-cases/js-developer/README.md

 # The Gaming Innovation Group JavaScript Challenge

 ## Client Side Address Book
-Build a [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) address book using JavaScript, HTML and CSS.
+Build a [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) address book using Vue.js & Typescript, HTML and CSS.

 ### Functionality
 1. There should be one view where all contacts are listed.